rbowsley/lamplighthelp/source/16-3-0_Two_Factor_Authentication.markdown

 If your phone is lost or stolen, you should ask your System Administrator to reset two-factor authentication for your login as soon as possible.
 - Go to 'system admin -> Database Operators and Security -> Manage database operators'.
-- From the table of operators, find the name of the person who wants to remove 2FA and right-click on it.
+- From the table of operators, find the name of the person who wants to remove 2FA and right click on it.
 - Choose 'Remove two-factor authentication' from the menu.
 - You can then set up two factor authentication again, which will generate a new shared secret.